Jingrui99/Jingrui-Han.github.io/_pages/musical- experience.md

----
+layout: archive
+title: "Musical Experience"
 permalink: /musical-experience/
-title: "Musical Experience"
 author_profile: true
 redirect_from:
-  - /musical-experience/
+  - /resume
----

 This page showcases some of my musical experiences from 2018 to the present.